waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *PC Storage*: Currently empty.
 *Key Items*:
 - BERRY: Heals a Pokémon.
-- MYSTERY EGG: An egg received from MR. POKEMON to be delivered to PROF. ELM.

 - POKéDEX: A hi-tech encyclopedia that records data on Pokémon.

 ## Battle and Pokemon Information